 The disorders after first world war

 In the disorders of first world war prospective this line “Turning and turning in the winding gyre” means the cycle of life or cycle of civilization and barbarism occurred alternate.

-This line “Anarchy is loosed upon the world” means disintegration of civilization brings anarchy.
+“Anarchy is loosed upon the world” means disintegration of civilization brings anarchy.

 This line “The blood-dimmed tide is loosed, and everywhere” means disintegration of civilization brings anarchy and anarchy brings the bloodshed in the world.

-This line “The ceremony of innocence is drowned” means poor/ innocent peoples were killed due to anarchy.
+“The ceremony of innocence is drowned” means poor/ innocent peoples were killed due to anarchy.

 The best lack all conviction, while the worst are full of passionate intensity means the best people are not sure of themselves but worst are fully passionate.

 There are three types of disorders discussed in this poem The Second Coming.